The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Methodology

 \subsection{Psychometric analysis}

-The objective of the study is to establish the psychometric validity (i.e. does the instrument measure exactly what it aims to measure?~\citealp{souza_psychometric_2017}) and reliability (i.e. does the instrument reproduce a result consistently in time and space?~\citealp{souza_psychometric_2017}) of the cCTt for students in grades 5-6, and to compare these results to those obtained with data from students in grades 3-4 for whom the instrument has already been validated.
-Two complementary approaches ~\citep{o_a_comparative_2016, de_champlain_primer_2010} to analyse the validity and reliability are leveraged with the rationale and methodologies being detailed in the following sections:
+The objective of the study is to establish the psychometric validity (i.e. does the instrument measure exactly what it aims to measure? \citealp{souza_psychometric_2017}) and reliability (i.e. does the instrument reproduce a result consistently in time and space? \citealp{souza_psychometric_2017}) of the cCTt for students in grades 5-6, and to compare these results to those obtained with data from students in grades 3-4 for whom the instrument has already been validated. \\

+Two complementary approaches \citep{o_a_comparative_2016, de_champlain_primer_2010} to analyse the validity and reliability are leveraged with the rationale and methodologies being detailed in the following sections:

 \begin{enumerate} \item Classical Test Theory (see section~\ref{sec:CTT}), to provide the instruments' difficulty, reliability and discrimination ability.
-However, Classical Test Theory often suffers from test-dependency and sample dependency~\citep{hambleton_comparison_1993, devellis_classical_2006}, in addition to not being able to separate the test and person characteristics. \item Item Response Theory (IRT, see section~\ref{sec:IRT}), to provide item difficulty and discriminability in a more test- and sample- independent way through the latent ability scale \citep{hambleton_comparison_1993, dai_comparison_2020, jabrayilov_comparison_2016, xie_item_2019}.
+However, Classical Test Theory often suffers from test-dependency and sample dependency \citep{hambleton_comparison_1993, devellis_classical_2006}, in addition to not being able to separate the test and person characteristics. \item Item Response Theory (IRT, see section~\ref{sec:IRT}), to provide item difficulty and discriminability in a more test- and sample- independent way through the latent ability scale \citep{hambleton_comparison_1993, dai_comparison_2020, jabrayilov_comparison_2016, xie_item_2019}.
 More specifically, IRT looks to estimate the probability of a student getting a given item correct and intends to be generalisable beyond the sample of students being measured.
-This thus makes it possible to conduct the inter-grade comparisons from the perspective of the latent ability scale (see section \ref{sec:IRT}) \end{enumerate}
+This thus makes it possible to conduct the inter-grade comparisons from the perspective of the latent ability scale (see section \ref{sec:IRT}). \end{enumerate}

+{To these we add test-level and item-level invariance analyses (see section \ref{sec:MeasurementInvariance_theory}) to determine whether the cCTt is gender-fair, and whether the properties of the cCTt change according to grade.} \\